PsychNeuro/ed1/book/glossary.md

 is an insulating sheath around the +axon, produced by special +glia cells called *oligodendrocytes*, that speeds the propagation of the electrical +action-potential to communicate with other neurons.
 Myelination occurs progressively over the course of development, and is degenerated in multiple sclerosis.

 ## N

+#### neural network
+refers to an artificial, simplified version of the actual networks of neurons in the brain, used in current +AI models to enable devices to understand human speech, and recognize objects in real images, among many other accomplishments.

 #### neuroimaging
 consists if a range of different techniques for measuring the state of the brain, including +fMRI, +EEG, and +PET.